europace/kex-vorgang-update-api/README.md

 **addKommentare** ( vorgangsnummer: String!, kommentare: [String!]! ) -> [BasicResponse](#basicresponse)!

-> Mit dieser Mutation kann man ein oder mehrere Kommentare zu einem Vorgang hinzufügen.
+> This mutation is for adding one or more Kommentare to a Vorgang.

-### Hinweise
+### Hints

-* Der Vorgang muss aktiv, d.h. nicht archiviert, sein.
+* The Vorgang has to be aktiv, which means it must not be archived.
-* Der authentifizierte Nutzer muss zum Zeitpunkt des Updates Übernahmerechte auf den Kundenbetreuer haben.
+* The authenticated user has to have Übernahmerechte to the Kundenbetreuer.
-* Der Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) muss zum Zeitpunkt des Updates für den authentifizierten Nutzer erlaubt sein.
+* The Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) has to be allowed for the authenticated user.
-* Leere Strings werden ignoriert und nicht als Kommentar importiert.
+* Empty Strings will be ignored.

-### Beispiel
+### Example

 #### POST Request